skyla2692/DataStructue/README.md

   - stream_of_median.py : Make a list of given integers and calculate a median of given variable k.
 Medians are stored as a list, and none of sorting algoritms, quick select, MOM structures can be used.
 Used two heaps to solve the problem.
 It adds all the medians stored in a list and returns the summation of it.

 ## 06. Tree
+- Traversal
+- LAB :
+  - play_with_BST : Make a code that works for all traversals (preorder, inorder, postorder traversals) with several additional functions.

 ## 07. Balanced Binary Search Tree

 ## 08. Graph